 Should we invite his art to serve as a catalyst for a discussion about body image, especially when obesity, discrimination, nutrition and health, and over-indulgence are such hot topics?

-Several of his outdoor sculptures are on display as public art throughout New York City.
-You can find sculptures of his “Adam” and “Eve” greeting shoppers at each escalator at the mall at Time Warner Center and “Woman on a Horse” displayed outside Christie’s at Rockefeller Center.
+His alluring large bronze sculptures are visible in public locations throughout the world.
+You can find several of his outdoor sculptures on display as public art throughout New York City.
+For instance, his sculptures of “Adam” and “Eve” greet shoppers at each escalator at the mall at Time Warner Center.
+His piece “Woman on a Horse”, shown here, is displayed outside Christie’s at Rockefeller Center.

 As an artist whose mother once warned him he would starve if he pursued art as a career Botero’s unique talent and determination and perhaps luck time took him in an entirely different direction.
 His art and life remain in the chronicles of art history and the timeless subject of interest, discussion and debate.